Ways and Means (Xenophon): Chapter 3

 In chapter 3, Xenophon brings up the reasons why Athens would be a great commercial center and therefore increase revenue through exports, sales, rents and customs.
-He states that trading through Athens would be the best and most secure for the traders especially, because Athens' currency is already distributed among different regions in Greece.
+He states that trading through Athens would be the best and most secure for the traders especially, because Athens's currency is already distributed among different regions in Greece.
 Similar to the ideas brought up in the previous chapter, Xenophon suggests incentivizing trading with Athens by making markets more fair in managing disputes and to reserve front row seats in theaters for merchants.
 He states that changes are also relatively low cost to the financial gain that the city will see.
 Other ideas to increase trade were such as creating a fleet of public trading ships owned by the state to loan out to merchants.

 Chapter 4

 In chapter 4, Xenophon touches on the silver mines and the slaves that worked there.
 He believed that with proper operation, the revenue that silver will bring to Athens will increase immensely.
 Xenophon reasons that an increase in the workforce in the silver mining industry will bring large amounts of wealth, where increasing work power in agriculture will simply result in a plateau of work efficiency.
 Therefore, he states that Athens should open up their mining industry to foreigners as well as citizens.
 He also reasons that as there is an endless demand for silver, as consumers would buy more silver as long as they can afford to, increasing revenue.
 He also suggests the public ownership of slaves, and to gain revenue by loaning them out.